Permify/permify/docs/documentation/blog/2023-01-21-team-permission-system-node-express-auth0-part-1.md

 3. Test it out!

 In the second part of this series we will set up our authorization structure with using open source authorization service, [Permify](https://github.com/Permify/permify).

+You can find the [source code on Github](https://github.com/bhagatpratham/team-permissions)

 ### Prerequisites